ishuwaredevlop/Amazon-Clone-Webpage/README.md

 The biggest lesson for me was that web development is not only about writing code.
 It is also about **testing, finding mistakes, debugging, and continuously improving the design**.

 This is one of my learning projects, and I plan to keep building more projects as I learn **JavaScript, responsive design, and full-stack development**.

- Disclaimer-

-This project is created **strictly for educational and learning purposes**.
-It is an Amazon-inspired clone and is **not affiliated with, sponsored by, or officially connected to Amazon**.